PhilemonPhilippin/PhilemonPhilippin/README.md

 | ------------- | -------------------------------------------------------------------------- | ---------------------------------------------------------------------------- |
 | 🍽️ Kitchen    | [Kitchen](https://github.com/PhilemonPhilippin/Kitchen-repo)               | [KitchenNG](https://github.com/PhilemonPhilippin/KitchenNG-repo)             |
 | 🐞 Bugtracker | [Bugtracker.API](https://github.com/PhilemonPhilippin/Bugtracker.API-repo) | [Bugtracker.WASM](https://github.com/PhilemonPhilippin/Bugtracker.WASM-repo) |

-I am taking a short break from creating simple CRUD applications because I want to work on projects that are a bit closer to my heart.

-## 📄 CV

-You can find my CV at the following address : https://philemonphilippin.github.io

 I am glad that you found my GitHub page and wish you a wonderful day 😃